AlexRRR/leaderboard-meteorjs/README.md

 leaderboard-meteorjs
 ====================

-challenges from the meteorjs leaderboard example
+challenges from the meteorjs leaderboard example found at [http://www.meteor.com/examples/leaderboard] cool stuff so far (so little?)